corl2023deployable/corl2023deployable.github.io/_schedule/talk_12.md

 speaker: Emo Todorov

 # Title of the event
-title: 'Invited Talk: <br>Model-based Optimization with MuJoCo Physics'
+title: 'Model-based Optimization with MuJoCo Physics'

 # Time of the event
 time: 15:00-15:30